mizon/fastech/README.md

 ## (Experimental) parser macro

 It is sometimes tiresome to compose parsers by `bind`, so Fastech provides a shortcut macro `parser`.
-This is an experimental feature, and it is exported from `fastech.experimental`.
+This is an experimental feature and be exported from `fastech.experimental`.

 ```common-lisp
 (import 'fastech.experimental:parser)